 Create a deployment yaml for MongoDB to be deployed with the necessary configuration for using the volume as an Azure Data Disk.

-Find the reference template in the Teams Files section: tempate-mongodb-deploy.yml
+Find the reference template in the Teams Files section: template-mongodb-deploy.yml

 NOTE: You can use the same MongoDB container image from Docker Hub that you used in a previous challenge.